 1. SaaS Metrics #1: Annual Recurring Revenue (ARR)

-Those are two straightforward calculations, but they cover what’s essential: ARR, particularly the critical categories of your ARR — New, Lost, Expansion, Contraction — and the trends and velocities in those numbers, is a good measure of the health of your business because it highlights what you can expect to repeat and what you need to improve
+These are two pretty straightforward calculations, but they cover what’s essential: ARR, particularly the critical categories of your ARR (New, Lost, Expansion, Contraction), and the trends and velocities in those numbers, is a good measure of the health of your business because it highlights what you can expect to repeat and what you need to improve.

 2. SaaS Metrics #2: Monthly Recurring Revenue (MRR)

-Monthly recurring revenue, or MRR, is the measure of your predictable revenue stream, and is designed to accurately deliver performance reporting across a number of different subscription terms and types.
+Monthly recurring revenue, or MRR, is a SaaS metrics that represents the measure of your predictable revenue stream.
+It is designed to accurately deliver performance reporting across a number of different subscription terms and types.

 There are two primary examples of MRR:

 *Because of different terms and contracts in a SaaS model, this is often very difficult to manage manually, so we recommend a management software.